CHINESE MARKET OVERWIEW

 E-COMMERCE PLATFORMS ARE FACILITATING CONSUMPTION FOR CHINESE CONSUMERS

 The choice of an e-commerce platform depends on your target market and your products.
 Here are the most useful e-commerce platforms.

 Pinduoduo ( 拼多多)is an e-commerce platform allowing users to participate in group buying deals.

 It was founded by Colin Huang as Shanghai Dream Information Technology Co., Ltd. in September 2015.

 Pinduoduo has seen explosive growth since its launch in 2015, becoming one of the largest e-commerce apps in China.
 Although Taobao and JD.com are still the market leaders, Pinduoduo is the app that benefits from the best loyalty rate.
 And the number of monthly active users is no less interesting: 114 million are those of January 2018.

-Most of the users of Pinduoduo are female, over the age of 40 and live in the third and fourth-tier cities.
+Most of the users of Pinduoduo are female, over the age of 40, and live in third and fourth-tier cities.

 In November 2010, Taobao Mall launched an independent web domain, Tmall.com, to differentiate listings by its merchants, who are either brand owners or authorized distributors, from Taobao’s C2C merchants.